marcus-at-localhost/docs/en/developer-guide/module-creating.md

 ![Adding depandency](../../_assets/developer-guide/module-creating/adding-dependency-on-module.png)

-If you open Module Manager you will see that your module prepare for install.
+If you open Module Manager you will see that your module prepared for install.

 ![Prepare for install](../../_assets/developer-guide/module-creating/module-manager-dependency.png)

-Click on update button or run `php composer.phar update` command to initiate updating.
+Click on update button or run `php composer.phar update` command from terminal to initiate updating.
 In success your module will be displayed as installed.
-If was error while updating you can see logs for detailed information.
+If was error while updating, you can see logs for detailed information.